 You can find a list of Arcada’s partner institutions in our partner institution database.
 Click on the univeristy's name to find out if we have an Erasmus, a Nordplus or a Bilateral agreement with that university.

-If you change your course plan before or during your exchange you need to fill in a Changes to Learning Agreement form (an attachment to your Learning Agreement).
+If you change your study plan (choice of courses) during your exchange you need to change your Online Learning Agreement.
+In case you have started your mobility period during the academic year 2020-21, please fill in the form Changes to Learning Agreement (an attachment to your Learning Agreement).
 More information about this and the Changes to Learning Agreement forms can be found here.

 Students participating in Erasmus+ student exchange must carry out an obligatory online language assessment before the exchange period.
 You can also assess your language skills after the mobility period but as of the academic year 2020-2021, it is no longer compulsory.

-The Erasmus+ Online Linguistic Support (OLS) language assessment is mandatory for all Erasmus students (with the exception of native speakers) studying in one of the following languages: German, English, Spanish, French, Italian, Dutch, Czech, Danish, Greek, Polish, Portuguese, Bulgarian, Croatian, Romanian, Slovak, Hungarian, Finnish and Swedish.
+The Erasmus+ Online Linguistic Support (OLS) language assessment is mandatory for all Erasmus students (with the exception of native speakers).

 The online language assessment takes approximately 40 minutes and it assesses participants' language skills in listening, reading and writing.
 You will receive an email with username and password to the language test after you have been admitted to the host university.

 Based on your language proficiency you have the opportunity to follow an online language course in OLS platform before and during your mobility period.
 You will receive more information about the OLS language assessment and courses in the pre-departure training before your mobility period.
 You can find more information about OLS language assessment and language courses below.

 - User guides for OLS language assessment and OLS language course